 Nude beaches near Livorno

 The name Tuscany calls for images of rolling hills, wineries, beautiful cities and ancient art and architecture.
-We would almost forget that Tuscany has a coast line as well.
+We would almost forget that Tuscany has a coastline as well.
 What few people know is that this coastline even counts several nude beaches.
 How cool is that?
-We visited three nude beaches in the Livorno area which provide at break from all that art and culture and an option to skinny dip in the Mediterranean sea.
+We visited three nude beaches in the Livorno area which provide a break from all that art and culture and an option to skinny dip in the Mediterranean sea.

 All below nude beaches are easily reachable from Locanda di Terramare.

 Sassoscrito can be found at about 10 kilometers south of Livorno.
 The nude part of this beach was only opened in 2018, which makes it one of Italy’s newest nude beaches.
 The beach consists of large flat rocks that are ideal for sunbathing or diving into the deep blue mediterranean sea.